Dermagic Skin Rescue Shampoo Bar

 Scratching the ears, or head shaking is typically caused by yeast or bacterial infection in the ears, though mites also cause intense itching in the ears.

 Lethargy and loss of appetite.
-There are many reasons for this, but when combined with one or more of the symptoms in this list, a yeast over bloom is likely the cause.
+There are many reasons for this, but when combined with one or more of the symptoms in this list, a yeast over bloom is possibly the cause.

 Cyclic manifestation of symptoms (appearing in the spring and going away in the fall)